 Does this break Brazil’s fiscal rules?

 No, because an extraordinary credit is legally exempt from the individual spending limits of the fiscal framework.
-The expense nonetheless counts against the primary result, so the fiscal cost is real even though no rule is broken.
+The expense still counts against the primary result, so the fiscal cost is real even though no rule is broken.

 Is the Brazil fuel subsidy being extended or ended?